-Dr. Lloyd Carr, Song of Songs, Lecture 4 © 2011 Lloyd Carr and Ted Hildebrandt
+Dr. Lloyd Carr, Song of Songs, Lecture 4

+© 2024 Lloyd Carr and Ted Hildebrandt

-Another part of the book which I want to look at in a little more detail is over near the end, beginning in chapter 6 at verse 13 and going on down into chapter 7.
-Now this passage is considered, normally, to be a summary or a description of the wedding celebration.
-Some of the commentators have argued that the whole book of Song of Solomon is tied into a wedding celebration, as was common in the Ancient Near East, and it was read and used in that context.
+This is Dr. Lloyd Carr's fourth and final lecture on the Song of Songs.
+Dr. Lloyd Carr.
+Another part of the book which I want to look at in a little more detail is over in the near the end, beginning in chapter 6 at verse 13 and going on down into chapter 7.
+This passage is considered normally to be a summary or a description of the wedding celebration.

-Beginning in verse 13 of chapter 6, we had pick up this comment, "Return, return, O Shulammite, return, return, that we may look on you.
-Why should you look upon the Shulammite, as upon a dance before two armies?"
-Then verse 7, or verse 1 of chapter 7, "How graceful are your feet in sandals, O queenly maiden!"
-Then a description that follows here.
-Now, this poses a bit of an interpretive problem, and I think it's a good example of the kind of thing that we need to look at when we are dealing here with the song and some of the issues that we need to face as we turn to the text.
+Some of the commentators have argued that the whole book of Song of Solomon is tied into a wedding celebration as was common in the ancient Near East and that it was read and used in that context.
+Beginning in verse 13 of chapter 6, we pick up this comment, return, return, O Shulamite, return, return, that we may look on you.
+Why should you look upon the Shulamite as upon a dance before two armies?
+Then verse 1 of chapter 7, how graceful are your feet in sandals, O queenly maiden, and then a description that follows here.

+This poses a bit of an interpretive problem and I think it's a good example of the kind of thing that we need to look at when we're dealing here with the song and some of the issues that we need to face as we turn to the text.
+Now we've got here a request and a question and then a response.
+And the question comes from the group, apparently, it's a plural form, we.

-Now, we've got here a request and a question, and then a response.
-The question comes from the group, apparently; it's a plural form: "we."
-The response in the end of verse 13 is from the woman herself identified there.
-The description beginning in verse 1 of chapter 7 is either the words of the onlookers (the wedding guests), or the words of the lover--and there's no way of really telling.
-The argument can be taken both ways; some would suggest that because of the very intimate descriptions in these five verses that it is the lover husband who is doing it; others would say, "No, the indication is fairly clear here that this is the wedding party speaking."
-But as we look at the text you'll see that this does pose some significant problems.
+The response at the end of verse 13 is from the woman herself identified there.
+The description beginning in verse 1 of chapter 7 is either the words of the onlookers, the wedding guests, or the words of the lover.
+And there's no way of really telling that the argument can be taken both ways.

+Some would suggest because of the very intimate descriptions in these five verses that it is the lover's husband who is doing it.
+Others would say no, the indication is fairly clear here that this is the wedding party speaking.
+But as we look at the text, you'll see that this does pose some significant problems.